-LawTech.Asia – Southeast Asia’s foremost Law and Technology review.
+LawTech.Asia – Asia’s Leading Law & Technology Review

 The march of technological advancements is unrelenting.
-Yet, there is a paucity of understanding about how these developments will influence – and are influenced by – underrepresented regions such as Southeast Asia (SEA).
+Yet, there is a paucity of understanding about how these developments will influence – and are influenced by – underrepresented regions such as Asia.
 This is where we come in.
-LawTech.Asia hopes to bring a unique perspective to the discourse surrounding law, technology and policy issues.
+Established in 2016, LawTech.Asia hopes to bring a unique perspective to the discourse surrounding law, technology and policy issues.

-Here, you can expect the latest on legal innovation, policy reactions or recommendations, thoughts on larger conceptual themes, and feature pieces of individuals on the forefront of these changes.
-Ultimately, we aim to enrich the community here and globally by re-centering existing discussions around SEA, surfacing new ideas, and inspiring progress through knowledge.
+Here, you can expect the latest on legal innovation, policy reactions or recommendations, thoughts on larger conceptual themes, and feature pieces of individuals at the forefront of these changes.
+Ultimately, we aim to enrich the community here and globally by re-centering existing discussions around Asia, surfacing new ideas, and inspiring progress through knowledge.

 Meet the Team

-Josh Lee (Kok Thong) presently serves as a Legal Policy Officer and Criminologist in the Legal Policy Division in Singapore’s Ministry of Law.
-In this position, he proposes policy reform, vets Parliamentary Bills, and uses data analytics as a next-generation tool in shaping legal policies for the future.
+Prior to his studies, Josh served as a Legal Policy Manager on Artificial Intelligence Ethics and Governance in the Info-Communications Development Authority of Singapore, where he helped to oversee Singapore’s national AI ethics and governance initiatives.
+Prior to this, Josh was an Assistant Director of the Legal Policy Division in Singapore’s Ministry of Law, where he managed policy reform, Parliamentary Bill-vetting, and uses data analytics as a next-generation tool in shaping legal policies for the future.
 Josh is also an Advocate and Solicitor in the Singapore

-Wan Ding Yao is a rising 2L in the Singapore Management University School of Law.
-Having a keen interest in the technical aspects of cyber security, he presently leads the School of Information System’s Whitehat Society.
-Ding Yao combines his legal training and love for technology by regularly assisting professors in researching on the legal aspects of artificial intelligence.
+Wan Ding Yao is a 4L in the Singapore Management University School of Law.
+Ding Yao combines his legal training and love for technology by assisting professors in researching the legal aspects of technology.